What is EVP Flooring? EVP vs. LVP, Best Brands, & More

 Luckily, we’re here to help you cut through the fog.
 Below, we’re going to explain exactly what EVP flooring is, show you how it’s different from other types of vinyl flooring, and give you all the EVP pros and cons you need to know about.

-Finally, we’ll wrap up with a helpful EVP flooring FAQ so that you can get right to the fun part: choosing the right flooring to make your space look fantastic!
+Finally, we’ll wrap up with a helpful EVP flooring FAQ and talk about some top EVP brands so that you can get right to the fun part: choosing the right flooring to make your space look fantastic!

 EVP stands for Engineered Vinyl Plank.
 What makes its core “engineered”?
 It’s solid!
 Translation: EVP is the same thing as rigid-core vinyl plank flooring.